 While there are many FALD TVs, there are only a few FALD monitors currently available, such as the ASUS ROG Swift PG27UQ, which we reviewed.
 It has a 384-zone FALD, and needless to say, it delivers an outstanding image quality.

 Edge-lit displays have LEDs placed around the edges of the backlight facing the center of the screen.
 Due to this, they are cheaper to make and can have very thin designs.

-The biggest disadvantage of edge-lit displays is uniformity and black level in dark scenes as the image is brighter around the edges of the screen and less bright in the center.
+The most significant disadvantage of edge-lit displays is uniformity and black level in dark scenes as the image is brighter around the edges of the screen and less bright in the center.
 We recommend avoiding edge-lit displays without local dimming.

-Edge-lit displays with local dimming partially address the above-mentioned issue.
-In dark scenes, the LED zones will be dimmed which results in deeper blacks than those of standard direct-lit and edge-lit displays.
+Edge-lit displays with local dimming partially address the issue mentioned above.
+In dark scenes, the LED zones will be dimmed, which results in deeper blacks than those of standard direct-lit and edge-lit displays.

 However, this also introduces additional problems such as clouding and blooming of moving objects, but it all depends on how well the local dimming is implemented.

 Too aggressive local dimming produces more prominent blooming, whereas too weak local dimming barely improves the contrast ratio.
 Depending on a display, there may be a few options available to alter the intensity of local dimming.
 Some displays will even include the option to turn it off completely.

 Overall, full-array local dimming is the most effective method of improving the contrast ratio on LED displays.
 Although it also significantly increases the price of the display, it’s mandatory for the optimal HDR (High Dynamic Range) viewing experience.